Ogenche/Ogenche/README.md

 A high-performance Swahili-English dictionary with 16,000+ words, featuring a debounced search for instant results.
 Built with **React and TypeScript**.
 - **[View Source Code](https://github.com/Ogenche/kamusi)**

 ---

 I believe in the power of collaboration and continuous learning.
-As I build my skills, I am actively contributing to open-source projects.
+As I build my skills, I am also actively contributing to open-source projects.

 ---